Should You Switch to Pay-Per-Mile Car Insurance?

 How does pay-per-mile car insurance work?

-Pay-per-mile car insurance charges a base rate per month, plus a per-mile fee.
-Also called pay-per-use car insurance, your monthly bill will change based on your mileage.
+Pay-per-mile car insurance charges a per-mile fee, plus a monthly base price.
+It's also called pay-per-use car insurance, and your monthly bill will change based on how much you drive.

-- You'll pay a base rate each month, which is set by factors like your age, vehicle and driving record.
+- You'll pay a base rate each month, which is set using factors like your age, vehicle and driving record.
 The base rate is usually $30 a month or higher.

 - You'll usually pay a few cents per mile.
 For example, if you drove 200 miles per month at 4 cents per mile, you would be charged $8 for mileage, plus your base rate.

-- To prevent high bills after a road trip, there's a daily mileage cap.
-You won't pay for any miles driven beyond the cap, which is usually 250 miles per day.
+- To prevent high bills from an occasional long road trip, there's a daily mileage cap.
+Most pay-per-mile insurance companies stop counting miles driven after you hit 250 miles in a day.

 Insurance companies will typically use a small device installed in your car to count your miles.
-Pay-per-mile plans are ideal for drivers looking for affordable car insurance who don't drive frequently.
+Pay-per-mile plans are ideal for drivers looking for affordable car insurance but don't drive frequently.

 Companies that offer pay-per-mile car insurance

-Currently, only a few insurers offer a pay-per-mile car insurance policy, and it's only available in about half the U.S. You can get pay-per-mile car insurance from Metromile, Allstate, Nationwide and Mile Auto.
+Currently, only a few insurers offer a pay-per-mile car insurance policy, and it's only available in about half the U.S. Common choices for pay-per-mile car insurance include Lemonade, Allstate, Nationwide and Mile Auto.

-If pay-per-mile car insurance isn't available near you, you may be able to use a low-mileage car insurance discount to reduce the cost of a traditional car insurance policy by up to 10%.
+If pay-per-mile car insurance isn't available near you, you may be able to use a low-mileage car insurance discount to lower the cost of a traditional car insurance policy by up to 20%.

 Find Cheap Auto Insurance Quotes in Your Area